Management Committee

 Committee Member

-Jim served for five years as a Committee Member from 2009 to 2014, including two years as Vice President.
-After a break he re-joined our board on 17 October 2017.
+Jim served for five years as a Management Committee Member from 2009 to 2014, including two years as Vice President.
+After a break he re-joined the committee on 17 October 2017.

-Jim’s working life started in England as a Mechanical Engineering Draughtsman and emigrated to Australia in 1974.
-In his mid twenties in 1975 he developed spasmodic double/quadruple vision.
-This eventually resulted in major life changes.
-He underwent surgery in 1981 to remove a brain tumour from around the pituitary gland and also suffered a minor stroke, three bouts of pneumonia and an episode of pleurisy.
-In 1986 he underwent a second surgery to remove a regrown tumour and unfortunately came out of the operating theatre completely blind.
+Jim was born in Ireland.
+His working life started in England as a Mechanical Engineering Draughtsman before emigrating in his mid 20’s to Australia in 1974.
+In 1975 he developed spasmodic double/quadruple vision.
+He underwent surgery in 1981 to remove a brain tumour near the pituitary gland and experienced a minor stroke, pneumonia and pleurisy.
+Jim underwent more surgery to remove a re-grown tumour in 1986 and unfortunately came out of the operating theatre completely blind.

-Jim had five-way cardiac bypass surgery after suffering a heart attack at work in 1993.
-In 1999 tumours were diagnosed extending down his brainstem around his spinal chord.
-This also resulted in surgery and Jim became very weak in his arms, legs and tongue.
-It took six months before he could walk outside without the help of walls and furniture to hold him up.
+Jim had cardiac bypass surgery after suffering a heart attack at work in 1993.
+In 1999 tumours were found on his brainstem around his spinal chord.
+This again resulted in surgery and he became very weak in his arms, legs and tongue.
+It took six months before he could walk outside without support.
 In 2000 he underwent radiation treatment for more brain tumours which caused a similar period of weakness and also an extended recovery.

-Jim needed two stents for arteries in 2004 and then a good break from surgery ensued until 2017 when a new ‘gamma knife’ costing $4.3 million was used to destroy three brain tumours with great success.
-Jim reports that he still has five tumours in his head.
+Jim needed two stents for cardiac arteries in 2004.
+Then in 2017 a new ‘gamma knife’ costing $4.3 million was used to destroy three brain tumours with great success.
+Jim still has five tumours in his brain which are managed with this technology.

 Kevin Ongheen